What is Internal Sources of Finance?

 Example #1 – Profits and retained earnings

-Profits are the most important aspect of the business.
+Profits are the most important aspect of business.
 Without profits, a business can’t think of internal sources of finance.

 Let’s take an example to illustrate this.
-MNC Company has not been generating any profits for few years.
+MNC Company has not been generating any profits for a few years.
 The founders don’t want to go in debt, so they try to make use of all their resources.
-But unfortunately, there are no profits for last few years.
+But unfortunately, there are no profits for the last few years.
 Suddenly, ABC Company saw their work and decided to use the team at MNC Company.
 But to work on a project with MNC Company has to invest some money upfront.
-What would MNC Company do?
+What would MNC companies do?

 Can they sell their assets?
 That would be foolish since if this project doesn’t work out, they would be out of business.
 The better option is to go out to the bank and to any financial institutionFinancial InstitutionFinancial institutions refer to those organizations which provide business services and products related to financial or monetary transactions to their clients.
 Some of these are banks, NBFCs, investment companies, brokerage firms, insurance companies and trust corporations. and try to fund the project using external sources of finance.

 Now, let’s talk about retained earnings.
-When the company makes profits, a portion, sometimes all of it (e.g. Apple in the beginning) is transferred for reinvestment into the company.
+When the company makes profits, a portion, sometimes all of it (e.g. Apple in the beginning) is transferred for reinvestment into the companyReinvestment Into The CompanyReinvestment is the process of investing the returns received from investment in dividends, interests, or cash rewards to purchase additional shares and reinvesting the gains.
+Investors do not opt for cash benefits as they are reinvesting their profits in their portfolio..
 This is called “plowing back of profits” or “retained earnings”.